Support the New Graduate's transition from novice to competent, professional nurse.

 1. Improved Recruitment

-A branded, structured, evidenced-based program that meets the needs for transitioning into your hospital and its culture is appealing to the new graduate nurse who is aware of options and challenges in the workplace.
+A branded, structured, evidence-based program that meets the needs for transitioning into your hospital and its culture is appealing to the new graduate nurse who is aware of options and challenges in the workplace.

 2. Decreased Turnover